grapestone5321/Kaggle-Courses-Python/README.md

 Help on built-in function round in module builtins:

 round(number, ndigits=None)

+Round a number to a given precision in decimal digits.

+    The return value is an integer if ndigits is omitted or None.
+Otherwise the return value has the same type as the number.  ndigits may be negative.

 - Defining functions

 Builtin functions are great, but we can only get so far with them before we need to start defining our own functions.
 Below is a simple example.